fbsamples/sculpting-and-simulations-sample/README.md

 For additional notes on the ODE solvers, see the included document [NotesOnODESolvers.pdf](NotesOnODESolvers.pdf).

+For information on how the Kelvinlets equations were calibrated, see the included document [KelvinletsCalibration.pdf](KelvinletsCalibration.pdf).

 ## Example

 First, you need to `#include "deformation.h"`.
 In C++, it's recommended to wrap the `#include` in a namespace: